-Programming Note Context: Signed normalized value in memory data formats. interpreted as a 2's-com -1.
-The most negative v ue with n bits is interpreted as a value between -1 and +1.0.
-If the incoming value is aplement n-bit integer, the interpreted value can be calculated by dividing the integer by $2^{n-1}$ value of $-2^{n-1}$ will result in a value slightly smaller than -1.0.
-This value is clamped to -1.0; esentations of -1.0 in SNORM format.
+Programming Note Context: Signed normalized value in memory data formats.

+A signed normalized value with n bits is interpreted as a value between -1 and +1.0.
+If the incoming value is interpreted as a 2's-complement n-bit integer, the interpreted value can be calculated by dividing the integer by 2^{n-1} -1.
+The most negative value of -2^{n-1} will result in a value slightly smaller than -1.0.
+This value is clamped to -1.0; thus, there are two representations of -1.0 in SNORM format.